exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 ### Unpacking into function calls

 You can use `*` to unpack a `list`/`tuple` of arguments into a function call.
-This is very useful for functions that don't accept an `iterable` or `iterator`:
+This is very useful for functions that don't accept an `iterable`:

 ```python
 >>> def my_function(a, b, c):